Indoor Farming Market Size and Share

 Recent Industry Developments

 • December 2024: Local Bounti Corporation entered a two-year contract to supply living butter lettuce to 13 distribution centers of a multinational retailer.
-This agreement is expected to enhance the company's distribution network and strengthen its presence in the market by ensuring a steady supply of fresh produce to a wider customer base.
+This agreement is projected to enhance the company's distribution network and strengthen its presence in the market by ensuring a steady supply of fresh produce to a wider customer base.

 • December 2024: BrightFarms opened a 1.5 million ft² greenhouse in Texas equipped with advanced cooling systems, enabling year-round production of fresh produce and meeting growing consumer demand for locally sourced vegetables.